 What is Ulcerative Colitis?

-Like Crohn’s disease, ulcerative colitis is an inflammatory bowel disease.
+What is Ulcerative Colitis?
+Ulcerative colitis is a disease, like Crohn’s disease is an inflammatory bowel disease.
 It causes inflammation and ulcers in the digestive tract, primarily in the innermost lining of the colon and rectum.
 It is often debilitating and can result in life-threatening complications.

 Symptoms of ulcerative colitis typically develop over time.
 The signs and symptoms of this disease vary, depending on how severe the inflammation is and where it is located.
 They may include: